afimb/cvdtc/README.md

 A ruby translation project managed on [Locale](http://www.localeapp.com/) that's open to all!

-## Contributing to transit-validator
+## Contributing to cvdtc

-- Edit the translations directly on the [transit-validator](http://www.localeapp.com/projects/public?search=transit-validator) project on Locale.
+- Edit the translations directly on the [cvdtc](http://www.localeapp.com/projects/public?search=cvdtc) project on Locale.
 - **That's it!**
 - The maintainer will then pull translations from the Locale project and push to Github.